 Instead of pressing the button to do something, with this command you can do it remotely.
-Example: bp=1 ce Clear Extremepointlog will clear all entries from the log.
+Example: bp=1 cm Clear Memorylog will clear all entries from the log.

-cm Clear Memorylog

-will clear all entries from the log.
 You can add a text with 12 characters e.g. to state when the logging was started.
-Example: cm=24/12-09:30 n1(-5) Name temperature sensor
+Example: cm=24/12-09:30 dp Device Pin will set a PIN for the BMS4S.
+Will prevent unauthorized to change any settings.
+Example: dp=4321 n1(-5) Name temperature sensor

 If you give the command po you will get a list of temperature sensors.
 In order for BMS4S to know what these are used for, you must name them with two characters each.
 If the first character is an 'a', it is supervising an alternator.
 And if it is a 'b', it is supervising a battery.
 To name the first one in the list give command n1=xx, the second with n2=xx etc. To identify one sensor, warm it up with your hand and see which one it is with command po.
-Example: